-The Directors manage the business and assess risk regularly to ensure that the Company operates within the Framework.
+The Directors manage the business and assess risk regularly.
 The Directors review risk at an operational level within the wider Civil Aerospace Business Unit governance framework.
 In addition to the operational risk reviews, Directors also review risks at Board meetings.
 During the meetings presenters and stakeholders are invited to discuss various elements of risk including financial risk.